Supporter FAQs

 We run all our supporters’ phone numbers through the telephone preference service (TPS), so if you have signed up to TPS, we will not call you for marketing reasons unless you have opted in to hear from us by phone as your opt-in overrides the TPS registration.
 Since 25 May 2018, when data regulations changed, we do not call any Freedom from Torture supporters for marketing reasons unless we have your consent.

 For our telemarketing campaigns, we have chosen to work with a company called Return Fundraising.
 We have chosen Return Fundraising very carefully.
 Their fundraisers have met our staff, clients and have come in to our London centre to learn all about our charity.
-They are very invested and local to us (only 1 mile away!)
+They are very invested and local to us.
 They are members of the Institute of Fundraising and are registered with The Fundraising Regulator.
 This is the Return Fundraising Promise.
-We listen in on their calls regularly to make sure we are happy with the way they are speaking with supporters and follow up any queries immediately.
+We make sure we are happy with the way they are speaking with supporters and follow up any queries immediately.

 Why do you mail supporters?

 Our biggest source of income is mainly small donations from individual people and we receive much more in voluntary donations from individuals than trusts or grants.
-We plan every fundraising appeal to our supporters very carefully, so on average each appeal to our current supporters generates 3.5 times in donations as we spend on the cost of the mailings.
+We plan every mailing very carefully, so on average each appeal to our supporters generates three to eight times as much in donations as we spend on the cost of the mailing.
 These funds go straight to work helping survivors of torture.

 We quite understand that not all our donors will feel able to respond to each of the appeals and newsletters we send out, but as each appeal features real stories about the people you help, they are a great way to keep up to date with our work and read stories from survivors themselves.